 Joseph Mwamba is a first-generational, African-American media professional who writes Young Adult/New Adult TV dramadies.
 He was just recently named ISA’s Top 25 Writers to Watch in 2023.
 He’s currently the Writers’ Assistant and Freelance Writer for season two of Netflix’s upcoming anime Tom Clancy’s Splinter Cell, where he’ll get to write an episode.
-Previous, he was the Writers’ PA for season four of Netflix’s psychological thriller YOU, right after doing the same role for season two of Apple TV’s murder-mystery comedy The Afterparty.
+Previous, he was the Writers’ PA for season four of Netflix’s psychological thriller YOU and season two of Apple TV’s murder-mystery comedy The Afterparty.

 Born and raised on the outskirts of the University of Notre Dame, Joe was raised to be proactive and efficient by his immigrant parents.
 After receiving his B.S. in Finance from Indiana University back in May 2013, he won a fellowship with the International Radio and Television Society which brought him to New York City for an MTV internship.
 This led to 4 years working for MTV/VH1 in their programming department as an assistant, and eventually coordinator.
 In March 2015, he founded Telemazing, where he assembled a team of correspondents and created videos, podcasts, and articles about TV shows.
 He executive produced, directed, and edited over 240 videos and 50 podcasts over 2.5 years.